Erudika/scoold/README.md

 #### Advanced attribute mapping

-The basic profile data attributes (name, email, etc.) can be extracted from a complex response payload which is returned from the identity provider's `userinfo` endpoint.
+The basic profile data attributes (name, email, etc.) can be extracted from a complex response payload that is returned from the identity provider's `userinfo` endpoint.
 You can use JSON pointer syntax to locate attribute values within a more complex JSON payload like this one:
 ```